Big auto lender only checked 8% of applicants' incomes

 Nearly 107 million Americans have an auto loan.

-It's a record high, and there are growing concerns that many people who obtained their car loans couldn't really can't afford them.
+It's a record high, and there are growing concerns that many people who obtained their car loans really can't afford them.

 Alarm bells are ringing because one of the largest subprime auto lenders in the nation -- Santander Consumer USA -- only checked the incomes of 8% of its applicants, according to a new report from Moody's Investors Service.
 Subprime refers to loans made to people with poor credit.